8. Exploring Recursive Utility#

 8.2.3.
 Stochastic discount factor process#

-To indicate how to deduce an SDF process, we begin by positing that the date zero value of a risky date \(t\) consumption payout \(\chi_t\) is
+To deduce an SDF process, we positing that a date zero value of a risky date

-The one-period increment in the stochastic discount factor process for recursive utility is:
+For recursive utility, a one-period increment in the stochastic discount factor process is

 where